qligier/PixelDngFixer/README.md

 ## How To Run

 Make sure [ExifTool](https://exiftool.org) is installed and on the path (`exiftool -ver` to test).
-You'll also need the JRE 18 to run the application or the JAR.
+You'll also need the JRE (or JDK) 18 to run the application from sources or the JAR.

 Run the application from sources with Maven:
 ```bash